kamilszewczyk0/Currency_Converter--React/README.md

 Added new Clock component, with using new Data and training with useEffect hook.
 Added clock and calendar that updates every second.

+Added Styled Components to controll the styles by JS files.

+Created Custom Hook useCurrentDate.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts